Flaflo/Hancock/README.md

 }
 ```

-A fully JavaDoc can be found <a href="http://hybridhacker.net/hancock/apidocs/">here</a>.
+A full JavaDoc can be found <a href="http://hybridhacker.net/hancock/apidocs/">here</a>.